waseem18/tango_with_django_book/17/chapters/deploy.rst

 * a *schedule* tab, allowing you to setup tasks to be executed at particular times; and
 * a *databases* tab, which allows you to configure a MySQL instance for your applications should you require it.

 Of the the five tabs provided, we'll be working primarily with the *consoles* and *web* tabs.
-The `PythonAnywhere wiki <https://www.pythonanywhere.com/wiki/>`_ provides a series of detailed explanations on how to use the other tabs.
+The `PythonAnywhere help pages <https://help.pythonanywhere.com/>`_ provide a series of detailed explanations on how to use the other tabs.

 .. _fig-deploy-pythonanywhere: